kavbis066/trex-game/README.md

 I have taken reference from a tutorial by [Ania Kubow](https://www.youtube.com/watch?v=dQ6lYd6dyTI)

 ### Changes to be made:
-- To add a proper background and objects as in chrome dino game
 - Some of the similar functions on arrow up and down keys.
 - Adding scores